 Therefore, no new development is expected in the MP-MP field.

-On the contrary, P-MP systems have been deployed and are still in use.
-However, in frequency bands above 10 GHz no particular further development took place in recent years and big investment are not expected in future.
-On the contrary, P-MP gained more momentum from the advent of BWA requirements on the market.
+On the contrary, P-MP systems have been deployed and new generation of equipment are on the market.
+New products in higher frequencies have been developed and released in most of the popular P-MP bands including 10 GHz, 26, 28 GHz and 42 GHz.

+In addition, in the lower frequency band, P-MP gained more momentum from the advent of BWA requirements on the market, where FWA and MWA are converging.
 Next section describes in detail the current situation in the field of BWA.

 BWA Networks

 With increased regulatory liberalisation and particularly in some lower frequency bands (currently 3400-3600 MHz and 3600-3800 MHz), FWA designations have been replaced with BWA designations and in many CEPT countries the original FWA spectrum authorisations have themselves been liberalised to reflect this new flexibility without any change of authorisation ownership.
-This new BWA designation introduces regulatory flexibility to support fixed, nomadic and mobile services and in many cases the access technology is derived both from fixed and/or mobile standardisation origins.
+This new BWA designation introduces regulatory flexibility to support fixed, nomadic and mobile services and in many cases the access technology is derived both from fixed and/or mobile standardisation origins for building up Mobile/Fixed Communication Networks (MFCN).
 Definitions of BWA, FWA, NWA and MWA can be found in ITU-R F.1399.

 Standardisation activities for broadband FWA included the development of the IEEE 802.16 WirelessMAN-SCPHY specification covering the 10 – 66 GHz frequency range.
 This was mirrored within ETSI with the development of the HiperACCESS Technical Specification.
 The IEEE 802.16 standard was first amended to include the Fixed WirelessMAN OFDM PHY specification covering the licensed spectrum bands below 11GHz.
 This was mirrored within ETSI with the development of the HiperMAN Technical Specification.
 Subsequent amendments to the IEEE 802.16 standard have introduced the WirelessMAN OFDMA PHY for licensed spectrum bands below 11GHz with increasing support for mobile operation within the liberalised BWA spectrum designations.
 Further enhancements of the WirelessMAN OFDMA PHY have resulted in its adoption into the IMT technology family.